 - MyU>My Advisees (left navigation bar).

-In Psychology, advisors and area directors approve exception requests with an email confirmation.
-Exceptions are currently submitted by the ADGS or the student, and approved in the GPAS system by the ADGS and DGS.
+In Psychology, advisors, area directors, and the DGS approve exception requests with an email confirmation.
+Exceptions are currently submitted by the ADGS (preferred) or the student, and applied in the GPAS system by the ADGS.

 Note: Certain courses are always manually applied to requirements.
 These will be processed by the ADGS without prior approval or notification to align with documented requirements.
 Example: Requirements to take specific topics in PSY 8960 must be manually processed.